Balit Xilguti Lukua Kichu kichu Tambulam From Assam

 Memory: Remembering where the tambulam items are located can help the blindfolded player.

-Touch Sensitivity: Since the player is blindfolded, they must rely heavily on their sense of touch to differentiate between the tambulam items and other objects.
+Touch sensitivity: Since the player is blindfolded, they must rely heavily on their sense of touch to differentiate between the tambulam items and other objects.

 Coordination: Being able to navigate the area efficiently while being blindfolded requires good spatial awareness and body coordination.